Yuras/blog.haskell-exists.com/posts/stop-abusing-cpp-in-haskell.markdown

 - It can mess with haskell code.

 CPP doesn't understand Haskell code, instead it assumes C code.
-It is free to remove insignificant (for C, not for Haskell) whitespaces, expand macros in Haskell comments and strings, mess with identifiers that contain `'` or `#`.
+It is free to remove insignificant (for C, not for Haskell) whitespace, expand macros in Haskell comments and strings or mess with identifiers that contain `'` or `#`.

 - It leads to [unnecessary recompilation](http://stackoverflow.com/questions/26785036/why-the-presence-absence-of-the-hscolour-binary-forces-to-recompile-the-quickche).

 Every time you change your .cabal file, e.g. add new module, or update dependencies, cabal regenerates `cabal-macros.h` file.
-Then recompilation checker pessimistically decides to recompile all modules with CPP enabled.
+Then the recompilation checker pessimistically decides to recompile all modules with CPP enabled.

 - It makes automatic code analyzing and transforming harder.